History of agriculture in California

 The history of agriculture in California began with California's indigenous peoples and was radically altered by colonization and statehood.
 Throughout its history agriculture has formed an important part of the state's economy.
-California has led the nation in farm sales since 1948.
+California has led the nation in farm production sales since 1948.

 Pre-1850

+Indigenous Californian Land Management

 Peake & Fleure 1927 propose that many crop wild relatives and a climate with both a rainy season and a dry season are necessary for an area to become a center of agriculture.
-Before human arrival a wide variety of crop wild relatives were already found here and although most of land has a monotonously desert or near-desert rain supply some has a climate type called Mediterranean.
+Before human arrival a wide variety of crop wild relatives were already found there and although most of the land has a monotonously desert or near-desert rain supply some areas have a climate type called Mediterranean.
+Archaeologists have uncovered seeds from sunflowers and marsh elder that have been altered by the domestication process.

 Since initial contact between Europeans and Indigenous American peoples, the topic of Native American agriculture has been debated.
 While agriculture in pre-contact California certainly did not fit into the Western definition of agriculture, the keen stewardship of California's natural ecosystem by Indigenous Californians to achieve the best possible output of resources is "agricultural," with California's ecosystems acting as a large, unbounded agricultural site.
 Because of this difference in ideology, agricultural practices in pre-contact California often took a different form than those of Europe.
+However, the concept of Indigenous Californians as hunter-gatherers has shifted over time.
+While Native Californians did not have domesticated crops or animals, their knowledge and methods of land stewardship and cultivation allowed them to thrive successfully on the California land.
+Thus, Indigenous Californians are now considered proto-agriculturists.

 A basket cap made by the Karuk, Yurok, or Hupa peoples, using stems of plants that would have been harvested as a result of cultural burning.

 Some California hunter-gatherer tribes, including the Owens Valley Paiute, developed irrigation.
+In addition, the Kumeyaay created water and erosion management systems where rocks, boulders, and plants were placed on slopes to create a drainage system that would keep the soil wet for planting.
+Plants alongside the system served as food and for medicinal purposes; thus, the system would often be maintained and repaired when needed.

 Native Californians were skilled at gathering materials from plants at all times of the year, allowing the consistent gathering of materials from any and all local plants.
 Depending on when various plants—including succulents, flowers, and trees—bloomed or became ripe, different aspects of the plant could be accessed or harvested by Native California peoples.